 The bloodiest and most destructive war in American history ended quietly, on April 9, 1865, with a cordial meeting between two distinguished gentlemen in the parlor of a simple country home by a crossroad.
 They had met before, Lee and Grant, during the Mexican war, twenty years before.
 Both remembered meeting the other, and so they chatted amiably about the shared recollection for a half hour or so before turning, reluctantly, to the business at hand.
 Lee requested Grant’s terms, and after a brief delay to give the document a final review, Grant provided them.

 They were excellent terms.
 Southern officers and men were to be paroled, free to return to their homes.
 They could keep their horses, their sidearms, and their personal effects, including their rifles.
 They were required to surrender only arms and equipment belonging to the Confederacy.
 Effective immediately.
 When Lee mentioned that his men had been without food for several days, Grant arranged on the spot for 25,000 rations to be distributed among them.
 Lee sincerely thanked Grant for his exceptional generosity, and the two men parted ways with a handshake.
-Lee road away, alone, to pass the word on to his men.
+Lee rode away, alone, to pass the word on to his men.

 Because of poor communications it took nearly a month for news of the surrender to reach the farthest corners of the Confederacy.
 But by early May all but a few holdouts had surrendered, and the War was declared to have ended on May 9, 1865.

 Sometimes history turns on the smallest details.
 Almost anyone else would have given in to the little voices demanding blood, and would with grim satisfaction have visited righteous vengeance upon the vanquished, prostrate foe.
-But Fate had chosen a man of higher caliber, whose gruff exterior belied a compassionate, sensitive, and discerning nature, a nature very much on display that fateful day.
+But Fate had chosen a man of higher caliber, whose gruff exterior belied a compassionate, sensitive, and discerning nature, a nature very much on display that eventful day.
 A model of magnanimous forbearance, Grant’s surrender agreement did much to win over uneasy and suspicious Southerners, who had fully expected to receive a stiff dose of victors’ justice.
 And so, improbably, the surrender went forward with barely a ripple of discontent.
 And the prospect of reconciliation, once inconceivable, suddenly seemed possible.

 History turned again a few days later, on April 14, 1865, with the egregious, utterly pointless murder of Abraham Lincoln as he enjoyed a rare night out to see a play, a light comedy called Our American Cousin.
 Southern firebrand John Wilkes Boothe, a famous actor and well-known man about town, was instantly identified as the killer.